 Amalfi’s Trinity of Towns

-In fact, one of the most pleasurable things to do on the Amalfi Coast is just to while away an afternoon, perhaps over a glass of wine or a limoncello, the region’s famous lemon liqueur.
-Stroll about any piazza in these towns and you’ll see how it has been elevated to an art form.
+In fact, one of the most pleasurable things to do here is just to while away an afternoon.
+That’s most often done over a glass of wine or a limoncello, the region’s famous lemon liqueur.
+Stroll about any piazza in these towns and you’ll see how it’s been elevated to an art form.